Sentaroh/SMBSync3/app/src/main/assets/SMBSync3_about_EN_Privacy.md

 - Click "Send to Developer" button from System Information.
 - Click the "Share" button from the log management.
 - Click the "Send to Developer" button from the log management.
+If you specify a password, the attached file will be password protected.
+The password will be discarded when you close the screen and will not be saved.
 - Export to external storage by clicking "Export log file" button from Log Management.
 - By executing "Export settings" from the menu, "1.1.
 Data provided to SMBSync3 from users" will be exported.
 The information will be encrypted by specifying a password when exporting.
+The password will be discarded when you close the screen and will not be saved.

 ### 1.5.Delete the data stored in SMBSync3

 By uninstalling SMBSync3, the saved data ("1.1.
 Data provided by user to SMBSync3", "1.2.
-Execution result of SMBSync3", "1.3.
-Activity record of SMBSync3") will be deleted from the device.
+Execution result of SMBSync3", "1.3.Activity log of SMBSync3") will be deleted from the device.
 <span style="color: red;"><u>However, data stored in external storage due to user interaction will not be deleted.</u></span>

 ### 2.Permissions required to run the application